microtrain/bootcamp/06-CSS/01-CSSBasics.md

 }
 ```

 Or you could set the default ```max-width``` to **90%** which is what we will do here.
-Semantically speaking this method is closer to mobile first than the max-width media query.
+Semantically speaking this method is closer to mobile-first than the max-width media query.
 That is because that particular breakpoint assumes a desktop then changes to mobile when the proper breakpoint is encountered.

 ```css
   /* For smaller screens to not exceed the max screen width */